Crocodile farm: Escape

 There have been reports of crocodiles escaping from farms during flooding.
 In 2013, approximately 15,000 crocodiles were released into the Limpopo River from flood gates at the nearby Rakwena Crocodile Farm.
 Escaping is a common occurrence in Thailand, and the escaped crocodiles are often euthanized due to concerns for public safety.
 Economic downturns which were exacerbated by the Covid-19 pandemic have led to the bankruptcy of many crocodile farms or the passing of their owners, resulting in inadequate maintenance of enclosures.
 Without proper oversight, crocodiles may resort to cannibalism, increasing the risk of disease transmission, which could pose a public health threat if they escape into surrounding environments.

-In popular culture

-A crocodilian farm in Louisiana (in reality, Jamaica) is featured in the 1973 James Bond film Live and Let Die.
-Tee Hee Johnson, one of the villain's henchman, attempts to feed James Bond to the alligators and crocodiles.

-In the second season of The Amazing Race Australia, teams had to visit a Cuban alligator farm and feed a wheelbarrow full of chum to a pen of alligators along with capturing an alligator with a stick and rope in order to receive their next clue.